cyniphile/singlecell-kaggle/README.md

 ### CD34+ hematopoietic stem and progenitor cells (HSPCs)
 - "Hematopoietic stem and progenitor cells (HSPCs) are a rare population of precursor cells that possess the capacity for self-renewal and multilineage differentiation."
 - https://en.wikipedia.org/wiki/Hematopoietic_stem_cell

+## Random ideas

+Dna and Rna expression could be passed through [Unirep](https://github.com/ElArkk/jax-unirep) as a form of dimensionality reduction